Verifier Threshold: An Efficient Test-Time Scaling Approach for Image Generation: Conclusion

 \section{Conclusion}

-In this work, we identify a key flaw (compute dumping) in the state-of-the-art test-time scaling algorithm~\cite{kim2025inference} and propose the Verifier-Threshold algorithm as an effective solution.
+In this work, we identify a key flaw (compute dumping) in the state-of-the-art test-time scaling algorithm \cite{kim2025inference} and propose the Verifier-Threshold algorithm as an effective solution.
 We demonstrate its performance and efficiency advantages across multiple verifiers on the GenEval benchmark.
 For future work, we plan to investigate adaptive verifier thresholds that vary across denoising steps and explore strategies to automate their selection.
-We also aim to extend our approach to standard diffusion models (beyond flow-based models).
+There is also a lack of theoretical or interpretability grounding for test-time compute in the image generation community currently, and we will look into that as well as a future direction for our work.